eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

       *                            via 10.1.0.77, Ethernet5, weight 1, 00:00:53
       *                            via 10.1.0.78, Ethernet6, weight 1, 00:00:53

-As described in the above section, if node 10.1.0.67 for prefix 100.0.0.0/24 is gone, Zebra will explicitly update both routes for recursive convergence with the help of the BGP client, one for the prefix 100.0.0.0/24 and another for the prefix 2.2.2.2/32.
+As described in the above section, if the path 10.1.0.67 for prefix 100.0.0.0/24 is new added, Zebra will explicitly update both routes for recursive convergence with the help of the BGP client, one for the prefix 100.0.0.0/24 and another for the prefix 2.2.2.2/32.

-In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive nexthop groups, there is a chance to improve Zebra for route convergence by itself.
+In this scenario, although the route for prefix 100.0.0.0/24 has a new added path, but the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive nexthop groups, so there is a chance to improve Zebra for route convergence by itself.

 #### Data Structure Modifications
 In order to enable Zebra to update routes without notifying protocol clients, it should be able to obtain the route node associated with the nexthop group that has undergone changes.
 Some back pointer fields need to be added.